Weekly Message from East Meck Principal, Mr. Rick Parker

 Archived Weekly Updates

-Kudos to Amanda DeAlvarez, Spanish teacher, who is our Staff Member Spotlight of the Week.
-Please visit our East Meck website to learn more about this outstanding teacher.
+Congratulations to our Spotlight Staff Member of the Week, Stacey Jarvis, Social Studies teacher.
+Please visit our East Meck website to learn more about this awesome teacher.

 IB is looking to update the parent contact database, please respond to the survey link attached: https://goo.gl/forms/4KSRNYRP89VkmGbm2

 Heart of a Champion Day Event is June 3rd for FREE SPORTS PHYSICALS TO STUDENT ATHLETES.
 On-line Registration: May 1 – 28.
 CarolinasHealthCare.org/Heart-of-a-Champion.

 Please make sure that your child is staying on top of all their school work and planning and preparing for their exams.
 They are the driver of their bus.
 Desire, vision, and focus move their bus in the right direction.
 The little things parents can do can lead to big things.
 Make your child breakfast in the morning, provide them snacks when they study, encourage them with a handwritten note in their lunch box, and most of all let them know you believe in them!

 Senior fines are due in order to participate in graduation.
 This includes overdue books in the media center that are due May 31st.
 Graduation Date is June 10th 4:30 p.m. at Bojangles Arena.